thriveweb/deking-new/content/posts/2018-10-30-celebrate-christmas-in-australia-with-a-brand-new-deck.md

   description: >-
     DeKing Decks can help you celebrate Christmas in Australia with a brand new deck.
 Use our Decking Calculators for a Free Quote
-  title: How to celebrate Christmas in Australia with a brand new deck
+  title: Christmas Present for Family - A Brand New Deck to Entertain on
 ---
 Is there any better way to celebrate Christmas in Australia than with a brand new deck?
 Especially in South East Queensland where summer temperatures and humidity can soar—sending family and friends outside in search of a cool breeze or a pool to dip their feet in.